 Teeth grinding or bruxism is a common dental concern that we treat in our office which affects patients of all ages.
 Many patients are unaware that they’ve been grinding their teeth until it results in tooth damage.
 This is because many people who suffer from teeth grinding do so at night while they are asleep.
 Unconscious teeth grinding can be hard to detect on your own.

-However, Dr. Brian Linton and Dr. Ed Davis are experienced general dentists in Peachtree, GA, who looks for signs of teeth grinding in patients during their standard oral care appointments.
+However, Dr. Hannah Voelker, Dr. Brian Linton, and Dr. Ed Davis are experienced general dentists in Peachtree City, GA.
+They look for signs of teeth grinding in patients during their standard oral care appointments.
 If they notice your teeth are worn down from teeth grinding, they will offer bruxism treatment solutions to help prevent dental damage.

 Teeth grinding can have detrimental effects on your dental health.
 If you suspect you or your child has been grinding their teeth, please schedule an appointment with Linton Dental.
 Our office will work with you to restore your smile and prevent future dental damage.
 Here are some frequently asked questions regarding our bruxism treatment solutions: